Gradient Methods for Stochastic Optimization in Relative Scale: Optimization in Relative Scale

 Combining the above two displays, we get $(1 - \delta_k) \Expectation [f(x_k)] \leq f(x)$.
-This proves \cref{\MasterName{eq:FinalGuarantee}} in view of the definition of~$f^*$ in \cref{StochasticGradientMethod::eq:Problem} and the fact that $x \in Q$ was arbitrary. \end{proof}
+This proves \cref{\MasterName{eq:FinalGuarantee}} in view of the definition of~$f^*$ in \cref{GradientMethodWithRelativelyInexactStochasticOracle::eq:Problem} and the fact that $x \in Q$ was arbitrary. \end{proof}

-Thus, after $k \geq 1$ iterations, \cref{\LocalName{alg:StochasticGradientMethod}} generates a point~$x_k \in Q$ which is a $\delta_k$-approximate solution to \cref{\LocalName{eq:Problem}} in relative scale, as specified by \cref{StochasticGradientMethod::ConvergenceRate::eq:FinalGuarantee}.
-Let us show that, by appropriately choosing coefficients~$a_k$ in the method, we can make~$\delta_k$ as small as needed (for sufficiently large~$k$).
+Thus, after $k \geq 1$ iterations, \cref{\LocalName{alg:Algorithm}} generates a point~$x_k \in Q$ which is, on average, a $\delta_k$-approximate solution to \cref{\LocalName{eq:Problem}} in relative scale.
+Let us show that, by appropriately choosing step sizes~$a_k$ in the method, we can make~$\delta_k$ sufficiently small (for a sufficiently large~$k$).

-First, observe that the expression for~$\delta_k$ in \cref{StochasticGradientMethod::ConvergenceRate::eq:FinalGuarantee} is very similar to that which arises in the convergence rate guarantee of the standard subgradient method (see, e.g., Theorem~3.2.2 in~\cite{Nesterov-18-LecturesConvex}).
-In general, to guarantee that $\delta_k \to 0$ as $k \to \infty$, it suffices to choose the coefficients~$a_k$ in such a way that